ozoidemi/ePaper_guest_dashboard/README.md

 **The ESP handles:**
 - Talking directly to UniFi at boot to read the current password and network state
 - Generating new passwords and pushing them to UniFi on rotation
-- QR code generation and display rendering
+- QR code generation and display rendering without ever interacting with the UniFi integration

 **HA never touches the guest password** (UniFi variant).
 It only presses a button to tell the ESP to rotate — the ESP does everything else.
 In the no-UniFi variant, HA holds the credentials and the ESP reads them from HA.